Terradue/doc-tep-geohazards/source/tutorials/setap.rst

 Please also consider that, currently, the maximum number of products per job is 35.
-To process a larger number of input product it is possible to run multiple jobs but it is strongly recommended to feed al products belonging to the same data-take to the same job.
+To process a larger number of input products, it is possible to run multiple jobs but it is strongly recommended to feed all the products belonging to a same data-take to the same job.

 .. rubric:: Example 1